 You can use Resource Access Management (RAM) to manage user identities and resource access permissions.
 Compared with an Alibaba Cloud account, a RAM user provides more secure access to Tablestore resources.
-This topic describes how to use the AccessKey pair of a RAM user to initiate a request to access Tablestore resources.
+This topic describes how to use the AccessKey pair of a RAM user to access Tablestore resources.

 Background information

 A RAM user is the identity of a real entity.
-You can create RAM users for an Alibaba Cloud account and grant the RAM users the permissions to access different resources.
+You can create RAM users for an Alibaba Cloud account and grant them permissions to access different resources.

 Procedure

-Before you use the AccessKey pair of a RAM user to access Tablestore, you must create the RAM user and grant the RAM user the permissions to access Tablestore.
+Before you use the AccessKey pair of a RAM user to access Tablestore, you must create the RAM user and grant them permissions to access Tablestore.
+Then, you can use the AccessKey pair of the RAM user to initiate a request to access Tablestore resources.

 Step 1: Create a RAM user

-Log on to the RAM console by using your Alibaba Cloud account or a RAM user who has administrator privileges.
+Log on to the Resource Access Management (RAM) console using your Alibaba Cloud account or a RAM user who has administrator privileges.

 In the User Account Information section of the Create User page, configure the following parameters: